Can whole grain rice be used for sushi?

 Zoë has lectured and held sushi courses for A. P. Moller – Maersk, Hugo Boss Nordic, Novo Nordisk, Novartis, Velux, Gorrissen Federspiel, Beierholm revision, Elbek & Vejrup and many more.

-On the Sushi course for beginners, you learn step by step how to make several different tasty sushi.
+On the Sushi course for beginners, you learn step by step how to make tasty sushi from scratch with raw materials that are most in demand for sushi in Denmark.

 Read more about Sushi course for beginners